By ANGELA DAWSON

 In “Insidious: The Last Key,” the fourth chapter in the series, Shaye takes the starring role when she is called to investigate supernatural happenings in a New Mexico home, which turns out to be the place where she spent her unhappy childhood.
 In flashback, audiences discover that Elise was abused by her cruel father, who refused to accept her psychic abilities.
 Elise also carries the guilt of having long ago abandoned her beloved kid brother, who still lives in the town (Bruce Davison).
 As she, and her team of fellow paranormal investigators—goofball sidekicks Tucker and Specs, played by Angus Sampson and Leigh Whannell, who also is the film’s writer and executive producer—try to root out the evil lurking within the home.
 Elise faces off against the immortal Key Face, the demon she accidentally unleashed years earlier, risking her soul in the process.

 Born and raised in Detroit, Shaye has been an actress for nearly five decades.
-After attending drama school in New York, where she studied with famed coaches Uta Hagan, Stella Adler and Lee Strasberg, she began her career on stage, appears as a Polish prostitute in a production of “Hester Street.”
+After attending drama school in New York, where she studied with famed coaches Uta Hagan, Stella Adler and Lee Strasberg, she began her career on stage, appearing as a Polish prostitute in a production of “Hester Street.”
 Later, she moved to Los Angeles and made her film debut in Jack Nicholson’s 1978 Western comedy “Goin’ South.”
 Other supporting roles followed in films including “Dumb and Dumber,” “There’s Something About Mary” and “Detroit Rock City.”
 Somewhere along the way, she fell into the horror genre, starring in “Critters” and Wes Craven’s “Nightmare on Elm Street.”
 She worked on a trio of horror films with director Tim Sullivan, including “2001 Maniacs,” which also starred Freddie Krueger star Robert Englund, and its sequel.
 As a working actress, Shaye has taken supporting roles in the occasional B movie like “My Demon Lover” and “Surf School,” but the actress has no regrets.

 “I’m one of these actors where if I love the story and the people, even if the money isn’t great, I like working,” she says, during an interview at the (supposedly) haunted Hollywood Roosevelt Hotel.